 Camping sets you free to go (almost anywhere).
-Here, we travel with Campfire Mag reader Abi as she discovers campsites and places to explore in Shropshire and Somerset.
+Here, we travel with Campfire Mag reader Abi as she discovers campsites and places to explore on a mini roadtrip through Shropshire and Somerset.

 A mini camping roadtrip

-“It looked as if everyone had been camping this Easter,” writes Campfire reader Abi Ross, who lives near Manchester.
+“It looked as if everyone had been camping,” writes Campfire reader Abi Ross, who lives near Manchester.

 “As we drove down the M6 over the last weekend of the holidays, the other side of the motorway was a jam of campervans, caravans and cars with roofracks loaded with kayaks and surfboards.
-They were all going home, but we were heading for a mini camping road trip.”
+They were all going home.
+Not us…we were heading for a mini camping road trip.”

 Camping near Shrewsbury